BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/Documentation.md

  - Description: Additional information that supports summary.
      - Link to project documentation (if any).
      - ~~Project or program content was created to support.~~
-     - ~~Content owner - the person responsible for the project or program the content supports.~~
+     - Content owner - the person responsible for the data. ~~project or program the content supports.~~
      - Source Files (if available): Link to source files used to generate content.
 This will generally apply only to static content such as images or pdfs.
      - Content source (if available): Link to the webpage, portal, or download site if content is owned by an organization other than MTC/ABAG.
  - Credits (Attribution): Acknowledge the source of the content and include the year content was created (if known). (ex.
 Federal Highway Administration - Freight Analysis Framework, 2012)
  - Tags: Related keywords to support content discovery See: [Content Tagging Strategy](https://mtcdrive.app.box.com/file/198480762097)
      - **If content is considered draft include "draft" as a tag**

 ## Detailed Documentation